ApolloVulpez/additionalProducts/README.md

 Any valid product type name from the game.
 See the full list of available base products and their textures in [ProductData.yaml](https://github.com/ApolloVulpez/additionalProducts/blob/main/ProductDatas.yaml).
 You can also see all the default data lines for the products in this file.
 Such as box row, columns, shelf row, columns and other useful things.

-If you are struggling to figure out what type name the product you want to use has, use the crafting table.
-When you first start making your product using the crafting table, a new folder will be generated in the additional products directory called temp, and in there will be your new product with its manifest.
-In the new manifest your products type name will be listed under base product.

 ### Note: T-Shirts use scale 2.08 in the base game, so if you're making a T-Shirt product, make sure to set the scale to `2.08, 2.08, 2.08` otherwise they will be really small.